deBridge

 Was this helpful?

 To claim a submission, a call to the deBridgeGate.claim() method on the destination chain must be crafted using data taken from various sources.
-Though deSDK already for this, we explain here where to take and how to prepare this data.
+Though deSDK already provides a handy method for this, we explain here where to take and how to prepare this data.

 • _debridgeId, _amount, _receiver, _nonce can be taken from the corresponding args of the Sent event,